 - 1 x Separating Tool (Optional)

-Steps to replace iPhone 5/5s/5c Charging Port or Dock Connector
+Steps to Replace the Charging Port or Dock Connector for iPhone 5/5s/5c.

-a) Use the pentalobe screw driver to open the screws from the bottom of the phone.
+a) Use the pentalobe screwdriver to remove the screws from the bottom of the phone.

-b) Upon loosing up the screws, in between the screen and the actual frame insert something sharp and pull up to remove the screen from the frame.
+b) Upon loosening the screws, insert something sharp between the screen and the actual frame, then pull up to remove the screen from the frame.

-d) Now put a sharp knife below the cable or pry tool and gently pop it out one by one, there will be a total of three cables.
-Pop them out.
-After removing the cables, put the screen aside, you don’t have to deal with your screen anymore.
+d) Now, place a sharp knife or pry tool beneath the cable and gently release each one-by-one.
+There will be a total of three cables to disconnect.
+After removing the cables, set the screen aside, as you will not need to deal with it any further.

-e) Now your work is at the southern part of the device, remove the screws off the metal plate at bottom right of your device.
+e) Now that your work is at the southern part of the device, remove the screws from the metal plate at the bottom right of your device.

-f) Next up, you will see two cables one attaching to the dock connector and the other one connecting to the battery.
-Put something sharp or pry tool between the cables and gently disconnect them one by one.
+f) Next up, you will see two cables: one attaching to the dock connector and the other connecting to the battery.
+Place something sharp or a pry tool between the cables, and gently disconnect them one by one.

 j) Next up, you have to disconnect the actual loudspeaker.
-Loudspeaker goes a bit under the logic board.
+The loudspeaker is located slightly under the logic board.
 So, gently lift it up a bit and jiggle it out.
-Now put your loudspeaker aside.
+Now, put your loudspeaker aside.

-l) Now move over, you have to disassemble the dock connector from the device.
+l) Now, move over; you have to disassemble the dock connector from the device.
 Grab the dock-connector cable and peel it off.
-In case it is stuck use a blow dryer with some heat it will automatically pop out.
+In case it is stuck, use a blow dryer with some heat, and it will automatically pop out.